 Many investors earn lower returns not because of the investments they choose but because of the way they interact with these investments.
 If these investors behaved differently while still owning the same investments, they would experience better results.
 Looking at historical data we can see this pattern play out quite consistently.

+The Behavior Gap describes the difference between the higher returns that investors might potentially earn, and the lower returns they actually do earn because of their own behavior.
 Over a 20-year period from 1996 through 2015, the S&P 500 yielded a return 8.2%.
 Over the same time period, as per the latest DALBAR study, the average dollar invested in U.S. equity mutual funds returned 4.7%.The gap between 8.2% and 4.7% is largely explained by the proverbial trend of bad buy and sell decisions.
 As Jonathan noted, investors collectively tend to buy high and sell low.

 In comparing historic and current events we can see the pattern of emotional decision making repeat anytime volatility increases.
 With 86% of the trading days this year (as of June 12, 2020) having experienced a daily movement of +/- 2-6% of S&P 500 prices, it may seem logical that investors reported this week having over $5 trillion dollars parked in money markets.
 However, this demonstrates our ancestral brains working against us in fight or flight mode, which decreases our ability to create long-term sustainable wealth.